sizenando-f/web-annotation-project/README.md

 <br>
 This project is completly made with pure javascript, that is, without any use of databases to storage your annotations or frameworks, is used only your browser local storage (and my few neurons), what makes hard to create all the logic behind every action the user make without errors, so be patient, I'm still learning!

+## Changelog 12-04-2023
+1. Solved the bug of wrong identification of annotation that was making the saved data unaccessible and impossible to erase, this way, the algorithm that auto solve this bug was discarded
+2. Solved the bug of duplicate annotations when the save button is clicked twice or more

 ## Changelog 11-04-2023

 1. You can delete your annotations